13 Hanukkah Side Dishes So Tasty You’ll Want to Make Them the Main Event

 Whether you pile it on top of latkes, swipe it up with your meat entrée, or slather it on a Brie-topped toast, this applesauce will steal the show the moment you add it to your Hanukkah dinner buffet.
 The warm fall spices help each spoonful taste like the all-American pie.
 Have extra jars?
 Gift them to friends, neighbors, or coworkers for a Hanukkah present that will keep on giving for days to come.

 Balance out brisket’s richness with a crisp and refreshing salad.
 Tart cranberries, seasonal citrus, and peppery arugula pack a massive flavor punch in a well-balanced side dish.
 It tastes best chilled, so toss it together before you start roasting your entrée and refrigerate until it’s time to light the menorah.

 Craving a break from latkes come days seven and eight of your holiday celebration?
 Try this easy Instant Pot recipe that still features plenty of spuds but in a different format.
 Smashed rather than shredded, the potatoes in this Hanukkah side dish are loaded with flavor by way of butter, garlic, Parmesan, and fresh herbs.

 This dressed-up sprouts recipe, ideal for sharing around the holidays, offers a lovely sweet-savory combo platter thanks to apples, walnuts, and Brussels sprouts.

-There’s no wrong time to serve pillowy popovers with an airy center.
-With a plate of eggs at brunch, alongside slow-braised soups and stews, or next to your entree of choice.
-Kitchen staples including flour, sugar, eggs, milk, cheese, and salt—seriously, that’s all you need for this Hanukkah side dish idea—magically transform when you follow celebrity chef Tyler Florence’s easy instructions.
+There’s no wrong time to serve pillowy popovers with an airy center: with a plate of eggs at brunch, alongside slow-braised soups and stews, or next to your entrée of choice.
+Kitchen staples including flour, sugar, eggs, milk, cheese, and salt—seriously, that’s all you need for this Hanukkah side dish—magically transform when you follow celebrity chef Tyler Florence’s easy instructions.